 |Note that in both diagrams above the "Start" indicates the point

-when the trigger condition was already fulfilled, so instantly the card starts
+trigger condition was already fulfilled, so instantly the card starts to record.

-to replay.
-The start could be at any point in time as determined by the user
+The start could be at any point in time as determined by the user and the application.

-other sources, e.g. a software trigger (such as key press), or the card's
+other sources, e.g. a software trigger (such as key press), a signal

-LVTTL trigger input.
-The above is just a summary of the pulsewidth features.
+The above is just a summary of the window and pulsewidths versatile features.

-Full details of the window triggering operation can be found in the user manual.
+Full details can be found in the user manual.